ElazarK/content-docs/scripts/Base64Encode.md

-This script will encode an input using Base64 format.
+Encodes an input using Base64 format.

 ## Script Data
 ---